Weekly Gem #170 Make a stand here, and every American will be behind you!

 Does anybody else smell peppermint infused fog?

-West Quoddy lighthouse.
+West Quoddy lighthouse

 Why It's Interesting

 This lighthouse is built on the easternmost point in the United States mainland.
-It is only one of two U.S. lighthouses to be painted red and white.
+It is one of only two U.S. lighthouses to be painted red and white.
 The striped color helps it stand out against the snow.